Is there anything more embarrassing than being a travel writer with a fear of flying?

-The funny thing about all of this was my background in physics.
-I understand exactly how planes fly, I know how they stay up in the air, I realise they’re far safer than driving.
+The funny thing about all of this is that I have a masters in physics.
+I understand exactly how planes fly, I know how they stay up in the air, and I realise they’re far safer than driving.
 I knew all the facts.

 I’ve even grown to enjoy it.
 I look forward to it.
 I think of it as a time to relax and rest and enjoy being disconnected from the outside world.
 And I bask calmly in the knowledge that sitting in a plane is one of the safest places I could possibly put myself.